top of page

 Together, these posts show how sign language AI is now under public scrutiny, not just academic review.

-🔹 UK media coverage – The Mirror
+🔹 UK Media Coverage – The Mirror

 This article reports on political and public reactions to AI-generated British Sign Language (BSL).
 Key concerns include: